-Here we discuss the FLD problem.
-First we define the task of FLD.
-Then we discuss how to convert the FLD problem into a computational problem by introducing the concept of data preprocessing.
-Finally we elaborate on regression-based algorithms for FLD.

-We begin by describing a FLD problem.
-First we define a `face shape', which we use to describe the FLD problem.
+We begin by defining a `face shape', which we use to describe the FLD problem.
 A face shape is a collection of $(x,y)$ coordinates of a number~$L$ of key landmarks on the face; $L$ is typically a number between~5 to~100 depending on the application~\cite{WGT+18}.
 For a truecolor face image~$\bm{I}^\text{raw}$ with $L$ landmarks, we represent its face shape~$\bm{s}^\text{raw}$ by the vector

 where $s_{2k}^\text{raw}$ and $s_{2k+1}^\text{raw}$ are real numbers denoting the manually determined values for $x$ and $y$ coordinates of the~$k$th landmark, respectively.
 For a FLD problem, we are given a raw dataset